jo-hoe/traitor-roulette/article/Traitors Roulette.md

 ![roulette](resources/roulette.png)

 In the reality TV show (yeah, I know, don't comment on that please), the _[The Traitors Australia](https://w.wiki/9NDo)_ Season 1 Episode 6_, contestants were faced with a gambling game.
-In this article, we will see how they did, what a mathematician, a programmer, and an AI might have done in their place, and pin them in the end against each other.
+In this article, we will see how they did and attacked the problem differently via maths, with programming solutions, and even delve into deep-learning and LLM solutions.
+Finally, we pin them against each other at the end.
 Who will have the better strategy?

-By the way, all code developed for this article can be found on GitHub.

 ## The Setup

-An electrician, a [former hostage](https://en.wikipedia.org/wiki/Nigel_Brennan), and a legal professional walk into a room.
+An electrician, a legal professional, and a [former hostage](https://en.wikipedia.org/wiki/Nigel_Brennan) walk into a room.
 It sounds like the setup for a terrible joke, but in this case, it marks the start of a scene in a gameshow episode.
-These three people will gamble money from a shared account.
+These three people will gamble money from a shared account, which they or their peers can win at the end of the game.
 They are super excited about the whole thing, as you might gather from their faces.

 ![game_begins](resources/game_begins.png)